Persian grammar: Subject pronouns

-Persian is a null-subject or pro-drop language, so personal pronouns (e.g. 'I', 'he', 'she') are optional.
+Persian is a null-subject and pro-drop language.
+The personal pronouns (e.g. 'I', 'he', 'she') are optional.
 Pronouns add râ when they are used as the object but otherwise stay the same.
 The first-person singular accusative form من را man râ 'me' can be shortened to marâ or, in the spoken language, mano.
 Pronominal genitive enclitics (see above) are different from normal pronouns, however.